veckia9x/Trimui-X/README.md

 ### ThemixPro (WIP)
 Elevate the quality of your themes with ThemixPro.
-ThemixPro will detect when a theme is changed and update the icons and backgrounds of each system.
+ThemixPro will detect when a theme is changed and update the icon, iconsel and background of each system.
-Themes must have respective folders inside for `icon`, `iconsel` and `bg`.
+Themes must have respective folders inside for `icon`, `iconsel` and `background`.
-Each icon/bg must have the name of the system as in Emus folder. eg SFC? `icon/SFC.png`; `iconsel/SFC.png`; `bg/SFC.png` (...)
+Each icon/iconsel/background must have the name of the system as in Emus folder. eg SFC? `icon/SFC.png`; `iconsel/SFC.png`; `background/SFC.png` (...)

 ### AlphaScraper (WIP)
 Its a scraper built for Trimui Smart Pro, but with portability in mind, meaning it should be an easy port.